Medically Reviewed

 American Addiction Centers is the nation’s leader in addiction treatment.
 With accredited facilities across the country, we have several options to accommodate a variety of treatment needs.
 We provide quality care in a safe and supportive environment with licensed physicians and a professional staff.

-If you’re struggling with an opioid use disorder, help is readily available to you.
-Treatment with Suboxone may be the solution that you’ve been looking for that will help you cease or dramatically decrease your opioid use.
-Please reach out to one of our admissions navigators at
+If you’re struggling with an opioid use disorder, recovery is possible.
+Please reach out to one of our admissions navigators at and start treatment now.